Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

 The final step in setting up the MCMC analysis is to choose appropriate priors for these parameters.
-While $H_{0},r_{d}$ and $\mathcal{M}$ are commonly constrained in cosmological analyses, the $k$-essence specific $B$ parameter requires special care.
-There are few existing studies that constrain purely kinetic $k$-essence models using observational data, likely due to the need for carefully chosen priors to avoid pathological behaviour.
+While $H_{0}$, $\Omega_{m0}$, $r_{d}$ and $\mathcal{M}$ are commonly constrained in cosmological analyses, the $k$-essence specific $B$ parameter requires special care.
+In the case of the quadratic ghost condensate model, this is likely due to the need for carefully chosen priors to avoid pathological behaviour.
 In particular, the stability conditions outlined in Section \ref{sec:4} must be strictly enforced.
 For example, if the squared sound speed $c_s^2$ becomes negative, the model becomes physically unstable, which leads to divergent background evolution and numerical breakdowns.
 This behaviour is also seen in the phase space analysis, where trajectories entering the $c_s^2 <0$ region typically diverge.
-As noted before, we fix the present day matter density parameter $\Omega_{m0}$.
-Under this assumption, the energy conditions $\Omega_{m} \geq 0, \rho_{\phi} \geq 0$, together with the conditions for acceleration $q <0$ and perturbative stability $c_{s}^2 >0$, restrict the $k$-essence parameter $B$ to a bounded admissible range, given by Eq.~\eqref{param_region}.
+The energy conditions $\Omega_{m} \geq 0, \rho_{\phi} \geq 0$, together with the conditions for acceleration $q <0$ and perturbative stability $c_{s}^2 >0$, $\rho_{\phi,X} > 0$ restrict the $k$-essence parameter $B$ to a bounded admissible range, given by Eq.~\eqref{param_region}.
 This prior range ensures both physical viability and numerical stability throughout the MCMC sampling.
 Accordingly, we impose the uniform (flat) priors over the intervals